Gorgexpress/stock-dashboard/README.md

 1. `yarn db:seed`
 1. `yarn dev`

-The client will be available at port "http://localhost:5173".
+The client will be available at "http://localhost:5173".
+While both the server and client are running, navigating to that url in a web browser will show the dashboard

-The REST API will be available at port 3000.
-The WebSocket stream will be available at port 8080, and the database will be available at port 5432
+#### Misc
 You can run `yarn docker:down` to get stop the docker container containing Postgres, or `yarn docker:down -v` to remove both Postgres and the volume it uses

 Real live market data will only be streamed while the stock market is open.
 If you want to run a simulation of the stock market instead, set `MOCK_ALPACA_WEBSOCKETS=true` in the backend .env file